GiulioBag/Basics-of-Deep-Learning/README.md

 -   Variations of the accuracy of the network with η and *step_size* changes.

--   Variations of the accuracy of the network with $\eta$ and
-    $step\_size$ changes with the pre-trailed network on the dataset [ImageNet](http://www.image-net.org/).
+-   Variations of the accuracy of the network with η and *step_size* changes with the pre-trailed network on the dataset [ImageNet](http://www.image-net.org/).

 -   Study on the effects of the application of Data Augmentation.